Eurovision Song Contest: Rules

 The contest is organised annually by the European Broadcasting Union (EBU), together with the host broadcaster in co-production with all the participating broadcasters.
-The event is monitored by an executive supervisor appointed by the EBU, and by the reference group which represents all participating broadcasters, who are each represented by a head of delegation.
-The most recent executive supervisor was Martin Österdahl, who took over the role from Jon Ola Sand in May 2020 and served until June 2025, after which Martin Green took over on an interim basis.
+The event is overseen by an executive supervisor appointed by the EBU, and monitored by the reference group which represents all participating broadcasters, who are each represented by a head of delegation.
+The last person to hold the role of the executive supervisor was Martin Österdahl, who took over from Jon Ola Sand in May 2020 and served until June 2025.
+Since then, this role has been split into two new ones: ESC director, held by Martin Green since October 2024, and ESC executive producer, held by Gert Kark since October 2025.
 A detailed set of rules is written by the EBU for each contest and approved by the reference group.
 These rules have changed over time, and typically outline, among other points, the eligibility of the competing songs, the format of the contest, and the voting system to be used to determine the winner and how the results will be presented.